AscendLab

 Video Trimmer

-Trim a local video in your browser with no upload.
+Trim a local video in your browser with browser-side processing.
 Use fast stream copy or re-encode to MP4/WebM for a more exact clip.

 Drop video here or click to upload